stanislavbrtna/svs-script/docs/syntax.md

 Maximum of functions in one file is limited by FUNCTION_TABLE_L define.
 Return command and return value are both optional.

+###  Imports
+The import command allows you to insert additional source files into the root file.
+The file path is derived from the cwd interpreter.
+If the filename starts with the ~ character, the file will be loaded from the root directory.
+The import of the file is done when the script is loaded.
+Imported files share a namespace with the root file.
+Nested imports are also supported.

+**For example:**

+main.svs:

+    import "~hello.svs"

+    function main {
+      hello();
+    }

+hello.svs:

+    function hello {
+      print("Hello");
+      return;
+    }

+Final script file, that will be executed:

+    function hello {
+      print("Hello");
+      return;
+    }

+    function main {
+      hello();
+    }

 ### Built-in functions
 SVS has a few built-in functions that can help you accomplish mainly type conversions and type checking.
 Conversion to string is not included, because is provided as a basic expression by SVS.
 If you define function with a same name as one of the built-in functions, then every call after the function definition will execute your function instead of the built-in one.